blankhart/purescript-windrose-router/README.md

     :<|> S "figures" :> CAPMANY "figures" Int :> VIEW "figures"
 ```

-Each endpoint of the typelevel API must terminate in a `VIEW name page` combinator.
+Each endpoint of the typelevel API must terminate in a `VIEW name` combinator.
 The endpoint is uniquely specified by the `name` symbol.
-The handler for the endpoint must produce values of type `page`.
-For example, in an Elm-like framework, the `page` type might be the framework's equivalent of an `Html Msg` (see the example for an variation on this).

 The library uses the typelevel API to produce the following functions: